Art Mockup Generator Showdown: Why Cinematic Art Videos Beat Photoshop Every Time

 - Scalability: Poor (time investment per mockup stays constant)

-- Cost: Free for images, $9 per video render
+- Cost: Free for images, $12 per cinematic art video

 - Time: 60 seconds per mockup